-One of my hobbies is researching covert exfiltration mechanisms that ride in public cloud services1
+One of my hobbies is researching covert exfiltration mechanisms that use public cloud services1.

-A core problem with public cloud: most service endpoints live on the internet.
-If all you need is a bit of compute talking to some storage, you’d rather not involve the public internet at all.
+Public cloud at its core has most service endpoints on the internet.
+If all you need is a bit of compute talking to some storage, you’d rather not involve the internet at all.

 Enter private endpoints VPC-only access to managed services.
-On AWS, you can attach policies to them, so only your accounts and networks can use them.
-But not every service supports this.
-For example, issuing or importing a certificate requires AWS Certificate Manager (ACM), which - at least at the time of writing - doesn’t support a VPC endpoint.
+On AWS, you can attach policies to some of them, so only your accounts and networks can use them.
+But not every service supports VPC endpoints.

-The challenge is that even if an attacker did manage to mount a BYOC attack, they wouldn't necessarily have access to a storage service like S3.
+The attacker's challenge is that even if they did manage to mount a BYOC attack, they wouldn't necessarily have access to a storage service like S3.
+They're limited in exfiltrating certificates.

-That still doesn't - out of the box - give an attacker a service that can be used to exfiltrate data.
+Out of the box ACM does not give an attacker a service that can be used to exfiltrate data.

-So how do you exfiltrate data with when all you've got access to is a certificate manager?
+So how do you exfiltrate arbitrary data when all you've got is a certificate manager?

 Hello X.509 my old friend